gakiloroth/gakiloroth.github.io/README.md

 Work in Progress:
 - Buttons to add popular buffs (Waver, Umu Bride, etc.) on the battle simulator page
 - Keep track of total NP Animation Time (in seconds)
+- Collapse card buff/debuffs into one option
+- Add ability to def. debuff/ card debuff specific enemies (not sure if needed yet)